-Ink starring Bertie Carvel – review at the Almeida Theatre, London – ‘detailed and fascinating’
+Ink review at the Almeida Theatre, London – ‘James Graham’s fascinating new play’

 The Sun was an ailing broadsheet when it was purchased by ambitious Australian businessman Rupert Murdoch in 1969.
-Together with editor Larry Lamb it was transformed into a new kind of paper, one that set out to cater to ‘ordinary people’ by writing about gossip, sport, sex and, god forbid, television – then very much considered the enemy.
+Together with editor Larry Lamb, Murdoch set about transforming it into a new kind of paper, one that set out to cater to ‘ordinary people’ by writing about gossip, sport, sex and, God forbid, television.

-In the darker second half Graham uses two incidents to explore the murkier side of journalism at The Sun.
-One is the kidnap of Muriel Mckay, mistaken for Murdoch’s wife, held to ransom and murdered; the other, the introduction of the page three girl.
-Both are used as tools to shift papers and trounce the Mirror in the circulation wars.
-The gutter beckons and Lamb wades in willingly.
+In the play’s darker second half Graham uses two incidents to explore the murkier side of journalism at The Sun.
+The first is these is the kidnap of Muriel Mckay.
+Mistaken for Murdoch’s wife, she was held to ransom and murdered.
+The other is the introduction of the Page Three girl.
+Both are used by Lamb as tools to shift papers and trounce the Mirror in the circulation wars.
+The gutter beckons and he wades in willingly.

-Bertie Carvel’s performance as Murdoch consistently avoids caricature.
-Not yet a reptilian old man, he’s a square-shouldered, stiff-limbed, somewhat socially awkward figure, intent on disrupting the old models of journalism.
+As Murdoch, Bertie Carvel’s performance consistently avoids caricature.
+Not yet the reptilian old man of today, Carvel plays him as a square-shouldered, stiff-limbed, and somewhat socially awkward figure, intent on disrupting the old models of journalism.

-Richard Coyle’s Lamb – the son of a Yorkshire blacksmith, an outsider as much as Murdoch, and equally keen to make a lasting mark on the establishment – is the play’s driving force and superb in his own way, but each time Carvel appears on stage the production shifts up a gear.
+Richard Coyle’s Lamb, the son of a Yorkshire blacksmith, is as much of an outsider as Murdoch, and equally keen to make a lasting mark on the establishment.
+Coyle is the play’s driving force – and he’s super – but every time Carvel appears on stage the production shifts up a gear.

-While Graham does not shy away from exploring journalism’s moral ambiguities, there’s also a great deal of affection in evidence in Rupert Goold’s production.
-He uses movement sequences to convey the thrill and ritual of hot type: the glow of molten metal and the clang of hammers.
-Designer Bunny Christie has created a temple of metal desks, with headlines cascading down the walls.
-The play lovingly recreates a world, clouded in cigarette smoke and fuelled by booze but also with codes, rules and principles, that Murdoch would be instrumental in sweeping away.
+While Graham does not shy away from exploring journalism’s moral ambiguities, there’s a great deal of affection in Rupert Goold’s production.
+He uses movement sequences to convey the thrill of hot type: the glow of molten metal and the clang of hammers.
+Bunny Christie’s set consists of a temple of metal desks, with headlines cascading down the walls.
+The play lovingly recreates a world clouded in cigarette smoke and fuelled by booze but also with its own codes, rules and principles – all of which Murdoch would be instrumental in sweeping away.

-With the exception of Lamb and Murdoch, the secondary characters feel thinly-sketched and the scene in which Lamb convinces a young model (Pearl Chanda) to disrobe for the first page three photo shoot affords her more agency than seems likely, but Graham’s skill lies in the compelling way his play tells its story while also asking questions about the role of the press in society today, its power, influence – and responsibility.
+The secondary characters feel thinly-sketched in comparison and a scene in which Lamb convinces a young model (Pearl Chanda) to disrobe for the first ever Page Three photo shoot affords her more agency than seems likely, but Graham’s skill lies in the compelling way his play tells its story while also asking questions about the role of the press in society today, its power, influence – and responsibility.